larikhide/concurrency-patterns/README.md

 The execution order is not guaranteed.

 It can be applied anywhere: any tasks that can be executed independently.
 For example, a monitoring service that needs to poll targets to check if they are currently accessible, and there are no dependencies between the targets.

+## queue

+The queue allows processing up to N messages concurrently without waiting for their completion.

+It is used wherever we can create deferred tasks that do not need to be awaited immediately.
+For example, sending emails or metrics.